About This Blog

 6th April 1994 the Rwandan Genocide Begins

-Seventeen years ago today on 6th April 1994, the plane carrying Rwandan president Juvenal Habyarimana was shot down by surface-to-air missiles as it approached Kigali Airport.
+On 6th April 1994, the plane carrying Rwandan president Juvenal Habyarimana was shot down by surface-to-air missiles as it approached Kigali Airport.
 All on board were killed.
-The responsibility for the downing of the plane remains … Continue reading
+The responsibility for the downing of the plane remains a mystery, but the … Continue reading

 5th April 1992 the Siege of Sarajevo